 Olympia is a trusted provider of Health Spending Account (HSA) plans.
-We administer these plans online to more than 54,000 small business owners across Canada through a fast and easy digital claims platform.
-It's a tax-efficient plan for health and dental coverage.
+We administer these plans online to more than 55,000 small business owners across Canada through a fast and easy digital claims platform.
+An HSA is a cost effective alternative to traditional health insurance.

 General HSA Questions